serialc/digilego_project_site_hugo/digilego/content/en/news/ectqg2021.md

 ---

-The [ECTQG](http://www.ectqg.eu/) is a biennial European Colloquium on Theoretical and Quantitative Geography.
+The [ECTQG](http://www.ectqg.eu/) is a biennial **European Colloquium on Theoretical and Quantitative Geography**.
 This year the conference will be held either virtually or in a hybrid format in [Manchester](https://ectqg2021.wordpress.com/) on November 3-5, 2021.

 Digilego is organizing a special session titled **Facilitating quantitative methods pedagogy: Digitalization, innovation, and future needs**.

+The session is organized by:

+- Jane Bunting (University of Hull)
+- Oliver Gronz (University of Trier)
+- Cyrille Médard de Chardon (LISER)

-We invite you to read our call below and submit an abstract.
+We invite you to read our call **below** and submit an abstract.
 Please see the submission platform and criteria specified on the [ECTQG submission page](https://ectqg2021.wordpress.com/92-2/).

 **Note the submission deadline is September 10, 2021.**